-- A cover letter indicating he/she is applying for a Margolis Travel Scholarship, the training program he/she is currently in, who his/her training director is and what his/her training year is
+- A cover letter indicating he/she is applying for The Margolis Travel Scholarship, his/her current training program, his/her training director, and his/her training year

-- A letter of nomination from his/her Training Director and/or Forensic Psychiatry Mentor
+- A letter from his/her Training Director and/or Forensic Psychiatry Mentor nominating the resident

-- A statement by the resident (no longer than 500 words) detailing their interest in/experience in forensic psychiatry, scholarly work, teaching, Midwestern connection (training in the Midwest, plan to do fellowship or work in the Midwest post-graduation), need for forensic psychiatry exposure and long-term career goals.
+- A statement by the resident (no longer than 500 words) detailing his/her interest and/or experience in forensic psychiatry, scholarly work, teaching, Midwestern connection (training in, or planning to do a fellowship or working in the Midwest post-graduation), need for forensic psychiatry exposure, and long-term career goals.
 The award committee would also like to hear about the applicant’s experiences in leadership, advocacy, public policy and organized medicine.

 - The resident’s curriculum vitae